What is the scope of this field?

 You are assigned an advisor when you are first admitted into the program.
 This advisor usually is the coordinator for that program.

 Your advisor directs you through the selection of required and elective courses for your program.
-He or she also helps you complete the program of study form (available in the Graduate Student Handbook) for your concentration.
+He or she also helps you complete the program of study form for your concentration.
 Your advisor will help you proceed through your graduate studies in a manner that will enhance your intellectual and professional development.
 Your advisor can also help you select an appropriate faculty member to direct your thesis or project.

 How and when can I get a prerequisite waived?